What is Mini LED? The TV display technology explained

 Is Mini LED the same as MicroLED?

 Mini LED and MicroLED are two very different TV technologies.
-MicroLED, as used by Samsung for its The Wall TV system, is a technology that features self-illuminating pixels - much like OLED - whereby each pixel can switch on or off depending on the picture.
+MicroLED, used by Samsung for its The Wall TV system, is a technology that features self-illuminating pixels - much like OLED - whereby each pixel can switch on or off depending on the picture.

 Mini LED still requires an LCD pixel substrate.
-A Mini LED TV will undoubtedly be cheaper to manufacture and, therefore, buy.
+A Mini LED TV is, therefore, cheaper to manufacture and that means its price is much more attractive.

 What is the main benefit of Mini LED?

-The main benefit of Mini LED over conventional LED TVs (which also use LED backlighting with an LCD panel) is that the LED backlights are so much smaller that they can be much more precise and, therefore, ensure that pictures are bolder in colour, deeper in black levels, and brighter for HDR.
+The main benefit of Mini LED over conventional LED TVs (which also use LED backlighting with an LCD panel) is that the LED backlights are so much smaller, and there are so many more of them.
+This means they can be much more precise and, therefore, ensure that pictures are bolder in colour, deeper in black levels, and brighter for HDR.

-Mini LED TVs won't be quite as accurate as OLED, but a lot closer than existing LED sets and with the side-benefit of being more affordable than the best OLED TVs.
+Mini LED TVs won't be quite as accurate as OLED, but are a lot closer than existing LED sets, with the side benefit of being more affordable than the best OLED TVs.

-In addition, as good a recent OLED TV is, the technology is still prone to image retention - even permanent screen burn in the most extreme cases.
+In addition, as good as the recent OLED TVs are, the technology is still prone to image retention - even permanent screen burn in the most extreme cases.
 Mini LED TVs are not.

 When can I buy a Mini LED TV or display?

-Mini LED tech has been in development for several years but is only really coming to the mass market now.
+Mini LED tech has been in development for several years but has only really broken in to the mass market in the past couple of years.
+But that means it is out there and easily available for you to get your hands on - in various ways and through various brands.

-LG will unveil 10 Mini LED TVs in different screen sizes and with 4K and 8K pixel resolutions during the all-digital CES 2021 in January.
+In the TV market, TCL and Samsung were among the earliest adopters, and the tech now powers Samsung's high-end Neo QLED range - including 2022's flagship QN95B.

-TCL is another company to adopt Mini LED for its TVs.
-It already has a range available, such as the 2020 6-Series sets.
-We expect more to be announced during CES too.
+LG's Mini LED range is called QNED, and it sits alongside its popular OLED offering.
+It first launched 10 Mini LED TVs in different screen sizes in 2021, but it has extended that in 2022 with both 4K and 8K options.
+Sony also uses the technology to power a number of its high-end sets, including the Master Series Z9K and the X95K.